tomsaudrins/Enhanced-textarea/README.md

 # Enhanced Textarea

-An advanced textarea control for Power Apps that supports submitting text by pressing the Enter key.
+An advanced textarea control for Power Apps that support submitting text by pressing the Enter key.

 ## Features